-Yes, I would agree it seems a bit odd, but I would also argue that we have a very good reason for doing this, that we are following scriptural tradition.
+Yes, I would agree it seems a bit odd, but I would also argue that we have a very good reason for doing this, namely that we are following scriptural tradition.
 After all, the authors of all the Gospels felt it necessary to begin their Gospel story with an introduction to John the Baptist, or more properly if less common, John the Baptiser.
 Aren't you ever curious as to why they did that?
 Of all of the events at the beginning of the story of God's grace being made manifest in Jesus, why is the common starting point from all four Gospel writers a glimpse not at Jesus, but at John?

 I believe there are two parts to the answer.
 First, the gospel authors needed to address a "hot topic" of the day, and that was "who was more important, Jesus or John?"
-For us it's not even an question, but it seems that it was an issue both during Jesus' ministry and more so afterward.
+For us it's not even an question, but it's pretty clear from the amount of ink that the gospel writers devoted to the topic that it was a huge issue both during Jesus' ministry, and even more so afterward.
 The gospel authors take pains to let their early readers hear John's followers, having been sent by him to Jesus, find confirmation when they ask Jesus, "are you the one?".
-Those gospel authors also let their early readers (and us!) hear John himself proclaim that Jesus is so much more important that he is not worthy of even tying Jesus' sandals.
+Those gospel authors also let their early readers (and let us!) hear John himself proclaim that Jesus is so much more important that he is not worthy of even tying Jesus' sandals.

-It follows that if the authors of the Gospels went to so much trouble to show that Jesus was superior to John, there must have been a considerable number of people both within and outside the early church who though otherwise, and there is considerable evidence that this was the case.
+It follows that if the authors of the Gospels went to so much trouble to show that Jesus was superior to John, there must have been many, many people both within and outside the early church who thought otherwise, and there is considerable evidence that this was the case.
 Right from the start there were many people who believed that John - and thus John's somewhat cantankerous message of repentance and coming doom - was not only as important but more so than Jesus' message of forgiveness, grace, and divine mercy and love.
 Even the leaders of the newly-forming church argued bitterly over this very issue, with James and Peter and the Jerusalem Party standing firm on the necessity for rules and strict adherence to the old ways of earning God's forgiveness, against Paul's passionate, Spirit-inspired vision of freedom through God's grace in Christ, of a grace and mercy that covered Jew and Greek, male and female, sinner and saint alike.

 Sadly we can see that very same struggle continues today.
-Within the church, within our denomination, even within our own presbytery, there are those who would stand firmly and rigidly with James and Peter, and argue (often to their own surprise, when they have ears to hear) that salvation in Christ is a very 'iffy' thing, so fragile and offered so tenuously that it can be and even is nullified for the slightest of transgressions, never mind for major ones.
-There are good and faithful people who continue to portray God's love as conditional, difficult to obtain, easy to lose, and something to be feared, who harp on behaviour as our self-controlled and self-controlling means of not only obtaining but keeping God's grace.
+Within the church, within our denomination, even within our own presbytery, there are those who would stand firmly and rigidly with James and Peter.
+They go so far as to imply that somehow salvation in Christ is a very 'iffy' thing, that a stern and unforgiving God will yank that salvation away for the slightest of transgressions, never mind for major ones.
+These are for the most part good and faithful people but who nevertheless continue to portray God's love as conditional, difficult to obtain, easy to lose, and something to be feared, who harp on behaviour as our self-controlled and self-controlling means of not only obtaining but keeping God's grace.